 Trainers decide on a scenario, such as one in which a woman suffers an immediate postpartum haemorrhage.
 In the first drill, trainers play all roles as in a demonstration.
 A participant may play the role of client.
-Trainers should practise their roles before conducting the drill.
 The roles are as follows: